 Fortnightly tax table Australian taxation: how does it work?

-A fortnightly tax table is a structured reference tool utilized by employers and payroll departments to calculate the precise amount of income tax that needs to be withheld from an employee's earnings for a specific pay period spanning two weeks, commonly referred to as a "fortnight."
+A fortnightly tax table is a structured reference tool utilised by employers and payroll departments to calculate the precise amount of income tax that needs to be withheld from an employee's earnings for a specific pay period spanning two weeks, commonly referred to as a "fortnight."
 The Australian Taxation Office (ATO) tax tables provide a set of tax rates corresponding to different income brackets, enabling employers to accurately determine the appropriate amount of tax to deduct from an employee's paycheck.

 image 17